JetBrains/teamcity-documentation/topics/integrating-with-helix-swarm.md

 <img src="dk-swarm-testInReview.png" width="706" alt="Tests section of a review"/>

 TeamCity attempts to find a user with the same username as a person who requested a review in Helix Swarm, and starts a new personal build for this user.
-You can click links in the build's **Swarm Reviews** section to open the shelved change and review in Swarm.
+You can click links in the build's **Swarm Reviews** section to open the shelved change and the related Swarm review.

 <img src="dk-swarm-personalbuild.png" width="706" alt="Personal build in TeamCity"/>